IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/configuring-lm.md

 To follow this guide you will need:

-- an existing installation of the Agile Lifecycle Manager (ALM)
+- an existing installation of the Telco Network Cloud Orchestration (TNCO)

 # Vault